COVID-19 Response Plan

 Facility Cleaning: While the cleaning of our shared spaces is scheduled regularly, we’re taking additional precautionary measures by conducting more frequent sanitizing of these areas and making hand sanitizer available for shared use.

-Personal Protective Equipment: Items such as masks, gloves, and protective coverings have been introduced for employees interacting with clients and sanitizing equipment.
+Personal Protective Equipment: Items such as masks, gloves, and protective coverings have been introduced for all employees as well as sanitizing equipment.

 How to Prevent the Spread of Respiratory Viruses